shopsys/monorepo-tools/docs/upgrade/UPGRADE-v7.3.0.md

     - modify the functional test `\Tests\ShopBundle\Functional\Component\Redis\RedisFacadeTest` so it creates `RedisFacade` using the two arrays and add a new test case `testNotCleaningPersistentClient`
         - you can copy-paste the [`RedisFacadeTest`](https://github.com/shopsys/project-base/blob/v7.3.0/tests/ShopBundle/Functional/Component/Redis/RedisFacadeTest.php) from `shopsys/project-base`
 - implement `createFromIdAndName(int $id, string $name): FriendlyUrlData` method in your implementations of `FriendlyUrlDataFactoryInterface` as the method will be added to the interface in `v8.0.0` version ([#948](https://github.com/shopsys/shopsys/pull/948))
+    - you can take a look at the [default implementation](https://github.com/shopsys/shopsys/pull/948/files#diff-3bf55feed4b73ffb418e24c623673188R37) and inspire yourself
 - use aliases of index and build version in index name in Elasticsearch for better usage when deploying ([#1133](https://github.com/shopsys/shopsys/pull/1133))
-    - use method `ElasticsearchStructureManager::getCurrentIndexName` or `ElasticsearchStructureManager::getAliasName` instead of `ElasticsearchStructureManager::getIndexName` when calling a query to Elasticsearch in order to always target the right index
+    - method `ElasticsearchStructureManager::getIndexName` is deprecated, use one of the following instead
-        - use `getAliasName` if you need to access the index for read operations (eg. searching, filtering)
+        - use `ElasticsearchStructureManager::getAliasName` if you need to access the index for read operations (eg. searching, filtering)
-        - use `getCurrentIndexName` if need to write to the index or manipulate it (eg. product export)
+        - use `ElasticsearchStructureManager::getCurrentIndexName` if need to write to the index or manipulate it (eg. product export)
     - run `php phing product-search-recreate-structure` to generate new indexes with aliases
     - use method `ElasticsearchStructureManager::deleteCurrentIndex` instead of `ElasticsearchStructureManager::deleteIndex` as it was deprecated
     - if you have extended `ElasticsearchStructureManager` in `services.yml` you'll need to send the `build-version` parameter to the 4th argument of the constructor or call `setBuildVersion` setter injector like this: